Zhouzi/zhouzi.github.io/javascript-framework-list.md

 # AngularJS

 Well, introducing [AngularJS](https://angularjs.org/) is a bit awkward as it's probably the most famous framework nowadays.
-One could argue that it's the most powerful as well.
+One could argue that it's the most powerful as well but I won't.
 Actually Angular is large, complex, based on **two-way data binding** and can likely achieve whatever you can dream of.
 It also means that it might not suit simple and basic applications so make sure your choice is appropriate.